vanyaeccles/Hexiwear-Android-UnityEngine/README.md

 # Welcome!

 This is a project I was working with Patrick King on back in 2018.
-I won't be working on or updating it much - but if you are using it for a project and would like help getting it to work please get in touch!
+I won't be working on or updating it much - but if you are using any part of it for a project and would like help getting it to work please get in touch!

 Code mostly by me but I did use work from the [UnityDesktopToAndroidBluetooth](https://github.com/Freefly18/UnityDesktopToAndroidBluetooth) by Alexandre Millette.
 The Hexiwear code is from the [Hexiwear](https://github.com/MikroElektronika/HEXIWEAR) repository.
 Please get in touch if I have neglected to acknowledge work by anyone or if I am breaking any license.